New Taipei Metro

 New Taipei Metro (新北捷運 (Xīnběi Jiéyùn)) is a transit system serving New Taipei, Taiwan, operated by New Taipei Metro Corporation.
-The Danhai light rail and Ankeng light rail currently operate, and the Sanying line is under construction.
-There are many other lines in various stages of planning, such as the Shenkeng light rail.
-Concurrently, these services are connected to Taipei Metro but operate independently.
+The Danhai light rail, Ankeng light rail, and Circular line are currently in operation, while the Sanying line is under construction.
+There are many other lines in various planning stages, such as the Shenkeng light rail.
+Currently, these services are connected to Taipei Metro but operate independently, with the exception of the Circular line which is completely integrated into the Taipei Metro system but operated by New Taipei Metro.